 Review the terms of each deal carefully, including rights associated with the offered securities.
-You generally will not have the same rights as other investors (including voting and information rights).
+You generally will not have the same rights as earlier investors or accredited investors (including voting and information rights).

 See also: understanding deal terms.

-As an investor in a crowdfunding offering, you likely will have less rights than other investors.
-For example, Crowd SAFE holders typically don’t have any information or voting rights.
-Your rights may vary on a company to company basis and It’s important that you review and understand them.
+As an investor in a crowdfunding offering, you will likely have fewer rights than other investors.
+For example, Crowd SAFE holders typically do not have any information or voting rights and Token DPA holders can never own part of the issuing company.
+Your rights may vary company to company and it’s important that you review and understand them before you invest.

 While some startups succeed and can bring substantial upsides to investors, most will fail.
 Read about the financial risks.